Pygeum is an herbal extract taken from the bark of the African cherry tree. The tree is also known as the African plum tree, or Prunus africanum.

 Keep reading to find out what’s backed by science and what still needs further research.

-An older review, from 2000, listed pygeum as a top alternative remedy for BPH symptoms.
+, from 2000, listed pygeum as a top alternative remedy for BPH symptoms.
 The research showed that pygeum’s effects were moderate compared to pharmaceuticals, but nonetheless significant.

 Researchers found that the extract helped ease the following symptoms:

 This older research showed that pygeum was only effective at symptom relief — but more recent research suggests that the extract may help treat the condition itself.

 suggested that pygeum could help slow the growth of actual prostate cells.
 This may help prevent BPH from developing.

 Pygeum remains one of the most research-supported herbal remedies for BPH.
 Still, further research is needed before calling it an official treatment.

 Pygeum has also gained a reputation for potentially reducing the risk of prostate cancer. showing pygeum’s BPH benefits also showed protection against cancerous prostate cells.

 Earlier studies had found similar effects. found that pygeum acts on androgen receptors, which ultimately control prostate growth. found similar results.